-The policy changes are the boldest announced by Najib since he took the helm in April 2009 and are seen as a move to bolster support for his ruling coalition ahead of general elections, which are not due until 2013 but are widely expected next year.
+The surprising policy changes announced late Thursday were the most significant reforms since the prime minister took office in April 2009 and are seen as an attempt to bolster support for his ruling coalition ahead of national polls widely expected next year.

 Najib said heading toward a more open democracy was risky but crucial for his government's survival.